bramLovelace/bramlovelace.github.io/_trip-reports/2026-05-30-forbidden-peak.md

 ![image](https://raw.githubusercontent.com/bramlovelace/bramlovelace.github.io/master/images/forbidden-11.JPEG)

 There were so many rappel stations in disrepair or unreachable that we lost count which is a huge detriment to the beauty and safety on a 50 classic climb.
-Someone should go and clean it up and replace them with bolts to lower the wilderness impact if the park service hadn’t chopped them when someone did that over a decade ago. [link to article]
+Someone should go and clean it up and replace them with bolts to lower the wilderness impact if the park service hadn’t chopped them when someone did that over a decade ago.
+[Article on this](https://washingtonclimbers.org/index.php/2014/09/01/12534/)

 ![image](https://raw.githubusercontent.com/bramlovelace/bramlovelace.github.io/master/images/forbidden-11a.JPEG)